syncfusion-content/flutter-docs/Flutter/slider/right-to-left.md

 ![RTL support](images/right-to-left/right-to-left-support.png)

-N> RTL is not applicable for vertical orientation of the sliders.
+N> RTL is not applicable for vertical orientation of the slider.